-- 1 Supply chain: A series of processes involving cement as a commodity, such as raw cement material procurement, production, distribution, use of concrete and recycling, including scopes 1, 2 and 3. - 2 Low CO2 cement: Cement using low-CO2 clinker, blended cement, cement using carbonation process, and the like.
+- 1 Supply chain: A series of processes involving cement as a commodity, such as raw cement material procurement, production, distribution, use of concrete and recycling. including scopes 1.
+2 and 3. - recycling, including scopes 1, 2 and 3.
+2 Low CO2 cement: Cement using low-CO2 clinker, blended cement, cement using carbonation process, and the like.